Sprinting-Software/sprinting-retail-common/README.md

 <ul>
 <li>Use Logstash to collect log data from various sources in real-time</li>
+<li>Use APM to collect log error data check transactins and error stack</li>
 <li>Search and analyze log data using Elasticsearch and Kibana for troubleshooting and problem-solving</li>
 <li>Use the alerting system to stay informed of potential issues or errors</li>
 <li>Utilize customized dashboards and reports in Kibana for in-depth analysis of log data</li>